maryjng/weatherplanner-backend/README.md

       The appointment and forecasts are saved to the database.
       The appointment is now displayed on the main calendar whenever the user is logged in.

-## Viewing Appointment Details
+## Viewing Appointment Details / Deleting Appointment
-      The user can click on an appointment (event in calendar terms), which will call the getForecasts function from the api class.
-This sends a GET request to the backend route /appointments/:appt_id, and the resulting event and forecast details are displayed on the page.
+      The user can click on an appointment, which will call the getForecasts function from the api class.
+This sends a GET request to the backend route /appointments/:appt_id, and the resulting appointment and forecast details are displayed on the page.
 Users will be able to change the appointment details by submitting a form.
+They can also delete the appointment by clicking "Delete Appointment".

+## Editing Appointment - *** NEED UPDATE ***